/* Scenario metadata

 "Five Golf Hotel, roger.
 Fly heading zero-niner-zero, descend and maintain three thousand."

 You begin the turn.
 Your scan is: SAM, airspeed, altimeter, whiskey compass, SAM, airspeed, altimeter, whiskey compass.
-The whiskey compass lags badly in the turn — as you turn right through south, the compass reads about forty degrees behind where you actually are, and it oscillates.
+The whiskey compass lags badly in the turn.
+As you turn right through south, the compass reads about forty degrees behind where you actually are, and it oscillates.
 You steady out wings-level when the compass passes 075 or so and slow-walk it to 090 over the next fifteen seconds.
 The scan is working, but it is loud in your head.

 You can feel that you are building workload you don't need.